RobinEatingWorm/inquit/README.md

 # Inquit

-Inquit (Latin for 'he says' or 'she says') is a command-line program allowing users to chat in real-time.
+Inquit (Latin for 'he says' or 'she says') is a command-line program allowing users to chat in real time.
 Inquit is written in C and requires a C compiler and the netcat utility.

 ## Server Operation